ilichkaya/laravel-restify/docs-v2/content/en/api/repositories.md

 public static string $id = 'uuid';
 ```

-The next piece is the resource type, this is the table name, however you can change that using `$type` property:
+The next piece is the resource type and this is the table name.
+However, you can change that by using the `$type` property:

 ### Type